Child & Adolescent Mental Health Summer Internships for Undergraduates

 In order to participate in a CAMS summer internship, you must be enrolled at NYU as a matriculated or visiting student, and you must register for CAMS-UA 300 Internship I (2 credits) during the first 6-week summer session and CAMS-UA 301 Internship II (2 credits) during the second summer session.

-- Measuring Mental Health Internship
+- Sleep, Digital Media, and Mental Health Curriculum Internship

-- SCAN Lab Imaging Internship
+- Sullivan Lab Internship